grey2018/grey2018/README.md

 ## 👋 Hi!
 I am Sergiy!
-I am a Data & Risk Specialist with PhD Degree in Statistics and 15+ Years of Work Experience in Analytics, Modeling and Coding, passionate about Data Science and Machine Learning.
+I am a Data & Risk Specialist with a PhD Degree in Statistics and 15+ Years of Work Experience in Analytics, Modeling and Coding, passionate about Data Science and Machine Learning.
 &nbsp;
 ## ⭐ Highlight Projects
 - Anomaly Detection in Deposit Data.
 Data Science / Console Backend.
 Python (scikit-learn, xgboost, Keras, matplotlib, seaborn).